-Targeted strategic support in certain sectors has been provided with a strong emphasis on value chain addition and increased productivity.
+Targeted strategic support in agricultural sectors has been provided with a strong emphasis on value chain addition and increased productivity.

-- The WTO Trade Facilitation Agreement (TFA) was ratified after stakeholder consultations conducted by the Ministry and the Memorandum of Understanding on the One Stop Border Post (OSBP) between Malawi and Zambia was signed in May 2017, improving time for goods clearance at the border.
+- Memorandum of Understanding on One Stop Border Post (OSBP) between Malawi and Zambia signed in May 2017, improving time for goods clearance at the border.

-- 44 Export Ready SME representatives (29 male and 15 female) were trained on export procedures and documentation, quality control and requirements, Rules of origin, Simplified trade regime, SMEs pricing and marketing in Blantyre in April 2017 to prepare them to effectively participate in the global trading system.
+- 44 export-ready SME representatives trained on export procedures and documentation, quality control and requirements, rules of origin, pricing and marketing in April 2017.

-- 69 traders (30 men, 39 women) were trained in quality management and market opportunities.
+- 69 traders (30 men, 39 women) trained in quality management and market opportunities.

-- Automated licensing system designed for the filling of all licences issued by Ministry of Industry and Trade was put in place.
-Populating licensing data is ongoing.
+- Automated licensing system designed for the filling of all licences issued by Ministry of Industry and Trade and put in place.

 Enhancing trade – Smallholder farmers

-- The project operates two anchor farms in Mchinji district - Kawerawera and Estate 59.
-Kawerawera farm has land size of 700 hectares while Estate 59 farm is in Kapiri with a land size of 850 hectares.
-A total of 140 hectares of new land was cleared in 2016 to accommodate the newly registered in-grower farmers.
+- Operated two anchor farms of 700 hectares and 850 hectares, and a total of 140 hectares of new land was cleared in 2016 to accommodate newly registered in-grower farmers.

-- In 2016, yields for in-grower farmers were 30% more for soya beans and 42% more for groundnuts compared to smallholder farmers that are not participating in the project.
-One reason for this is that in-growers have adopted Good Agricultural Practices (GAP), including early land preparation, timely weeding and pest control.
+- In 2016, yields for in-grower farmers were 30% more for soya beans and 42% more for groundnuts compared to smallholder farmers not participating.

-- On average, the yield for out-grower farmers in 2016 was 19% and 35% more for soya beans and groundnuts respectively compared to unsupported farmers growing similar crops.
-This was in part because out-grower farmers used inputs distributed by the farm and adopted recommended crop production methods.
+- On average, the yield for out-grower farmers in 2016 was 19% and 35% more for soya beans and groundnuts, respectively, compared to unsupported farmers growing similar crops.

-- 1450 farmers were trained in Quality Management System (QMS) in 2016.
-The training covered soya threshing, groundnut crop drying using the Mandela Cork method, grading of grain and storage.
-This training significantly improved grain quality, farmer produce standards, and credibility on the local market.
+- 1,450 farmers trained in soya threshing, groundnut crop drying using the Mandela Cork method, grading of grain and storage.

-- 44 farmers received training on pre/post-harvest handling of soya and groundnuts.
-These growers in turned trained members of groundnut and soya growing clubs in 2015.
+- 44 farmers trained on pre/post-harvest handling of soya and groundnuts.
+These growers in turn trained members of groundnut and soya growing clubs.

-- Post-harvest losses in the targeted project area were reduced to 9.1% in 2016.
-The reduction resulted from enhanced application of post-harvest loss management skills by most farmers.
-Crop loss management technologies adopted include timely harvest, proper drying and proper storage.
+- Post-harvest losses in the targeted project area reduced to 9.1% in 2016.
+The reduction resulted from enhanced application of post-harvest loss management skills and technologies adopted includ ing timely harvest, proper drying and proper storage.

 - In the past, farmers have lacked leverage and often have to accept low prices for their products from agro-processors.
-To help farmers bargain for higher prices, the project arranged meetings between farmers and different agro-processors so they could compare prices and highest offer.
-This model has resulted in farmers earning an average price of US$0.77/kg for ground nuts and US$0.54/kg for soya beans in 2016.
+To help farmers bargain for higher prices, meetings arranged between farmers and agro-processors so they could compare offers, resulting in farmers earning an average price of US$0.77/kg for ground nuts and US$0.54/kg for soya beans in 2016.
 This was a marked improvement over traditional markets, where the average prices were US$0.38/kg and US$0.40/kg for groundnuts and soya beans respectively.

 Enhancing trade – Agro-processing

-The Malawi Investment and Trade Centre (MITC) is developing an Agro-Processing Special Economic Zone (AP SEZ) in order to support the promotion of commercial farming for priority National Export Strategy (NES) crops.
-Malawian agro-processed products will also be promoted by establishing an MITC office in Tete, Mozambique to operate as a regional marketing office for Malawi’s products.
+The Malawi Investment and Trade Centre (MITC) is developing an Agro-Processing Special Economic Zone in order to support the promotion of commercial farming for priority crops.
+Malawian agro-processed products will be promoted through an MITC office in Tete, Mozambique to operate as a regional marketing office for Malawi’s products.

-- An MITC office and Malawi Consular Office has been established in Tete, Mozambique.
-To date, one MITC officer has reported for work and was designated as Vice Consul – Trade and Investment.
-The Ministry of Foreign Affairs also deployed a Consul General to head the office and he has since been accredited.
-By designating the office as a consulate and by covering the salary of the MITC officer, the Ministry of Foreign affairs is ensuring that the office will stay beyond project’s life.
+- Established MITC office and Malawi Consular Office in Tete, Mozambique.
+By designating the office as a consulate and by covering the salary of the MITC officer, the Ministry of Foreign Affairs is ensuring that the office will stay beyond project’s life.